AleixBueso/Engine-Project-v.2/README.md

 Source code can be found at:
 https://github.com/AleixBueso/EngineProject_v.2/

+You can find out more on the [Web](https://aleixbueso.github.io/EngineProject_v.2/)!

 ## Usage

 Drag and drop any 3d file into the engine viewport to load it.
 Note that only files located inside the "Assets" folder will be handled.